Thenoob20/UndergroundTrackScout/README.md

-## Download

-Latest Beta: v0.8.4

-Download the latest Windows beta from the Releases page:

-👉 Go to Releases → Download UndergroundScout_v0_8_4.zip

-Do not use the green “Code” button unless you want the source code.

 # Underground Track Scout

 Current Version: v0.8.4 Beta

-Platform: Windows 10/11 Beta
+Platform Support:
+✅ Windows 10 / 11

+⚠ macOS support coming in a future release

+## Download

+The latest beta version is available in the Releases section.

+Do NOT use the green "Code" button unless you want the source code.

+For most users:

+1. Go to Releases
+2. Download the latest version
+3. Extract the ZIP
+4. Launch Underground Track Scout

 # Underground Track Scout v0.8